-- · Combine Three Colors into a Single Fiber Output - Excellent for Confocal Microscopy, Fluorescence Microscopy, and Other Applications Requiring Multiple Laser Sources - Seven Color Combinations (See the Table Below to the Right for Options) - · Color-Coded Inputs for Easy Identification - · Reversible: Can Also be Used to Split 3 Input Colors - 0.8 m Long Single Mode Fiber Leads on All Ports - Available with 2.0 mm Narrow Key FC/PC or FC/APC Connectors or Unterminated Leads - Each Combiner is Shipped with an Individualized Product Data Sheet (See Below for Sample Data Sheets) - Mount to an Optical Table with the FCQB Mounting Base (Available Below)
+- · Combine Three Colors into a Single Fiber Output - · Excellent for Confocal Microscopy, Fluorescence Microscopy, and Other Applications Requiring Multiple Laser Sources - Seven Color Combinations (See the Table Below to the Right for Options) - · Color-Coded Inputs for Easy Identification - Click for Details The ports on the RGB combiner are labeled with the wavelength and feature colorcoded jackets on the fiber leads.
+The common port (COM) has a white jacket.

+- Reversible: Can Also be Used to Split 3 Input Colors - 0.8 m Long Single Mode Fiber Leads on All Ports - Available with 2.0 mm Narrow Key FC/PC or FC/APC Connectors - Each Combiner is Shipped with an Individualized Product Data Sheet (See Below for Sample Data Sheets) - Mount to an Optical Table with the FCQB Mounting Base (Available Below)